8 Essential Distance Running Tips for Beginners

 distance running tips for beginners

-If you're new to distance running, you may find it difficult to run for long periods without taking breaks.
-Run/walk intervals can be a great way to build your endurance gradually.
+This may not apply to you, but if you are very new to distance running, and you find it difficult to run for long periods without taking breaks, then I have the solution for you.
+Run/walk intervals.
+They can be a great way to build your endurance gradually.
 To use this technique, run for a set amount of time or distance, then take a short walking break before resuming your run.
 Over time, you can gradually reduce the length of your walking breaks until you're running continuously.

 I provided a link to the beginner running programs on this site before.
 I'd like to make a special mention of Beginners Running Program 3.
-Over the lifetime of this website (since 2006) it has had the most users.
+Over the lifetime of this website (since 2006) it has had the most users (thousands).

 It is completely free of charge and has had much positive feedback.
 One runner commented that she considered it to be better than the programs provided by Hal Higdon, Jeff Galloway and Runner's World.
 Just saying... :)